ihamed/data-mining/README.md

 # data-mining
-This is sample of my data mining projects
+This is sample of my data mining projects.
+Please refer to Data Mining.pdf